 - 1. On the Axiom tab, in the Administration group, click Manage > File Groups. - The Axiom Explorer dialog opens, with the focus on the File Groups folder. - 2.
-Navigate to the file group that you want to edit, then right-click the file group and select Edit. - 3.
+Locate the file group that you want to edit, then right-click it and select Edit. - 3.
 In the Edit File Group dialog, make any edits as desired, and then click OK.